 When they used MFD tractors for their field operations, Scott says they had to make wheel adjustments for the different jobs such as removing duals to run the digger and changing wheel spacings.
-The Rowtrac tractors perform all tasks on one row setting.
-"We leave the Rowtracs set as they are, which saves us the time and labor we spent adjusting wheels."
+The Rowtrac the ground speed while maintaining engine speed helps them continually carry the right amount of dirt through the harvester to minimize bruising.

-Scott Jacobs says their Magnum 340 Rowtrac tractors work more efficiently in their conditions compared to their previous tractors on wheels.
+Scott Jacobs says their Magnum 340 Rowtrac tractors work more efficiently in their conditions compared to their previous tractors on wheels temperature-controlled conditions.